This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 - Stainless steel pan

-- 3.5 tsp pickling salt or sea salt or kosher salt
+- 3.5 tsp pickling salt (canning salt, sea salt, or kosher salt)

 - Prepare the vegetables beginning with the green tomatoes.
 Quarter them and scoop their seeds and insides into a bowl.
 You'll be left with a very wet bowl of tomato innards and a bowl of quartered green tomato flesh.